ON THIS PAGE: You will learn about the different types of treatments doctors use for women with vulvar cancer. Use the menu to see other pages.

 Chemoradiation therapy for advanced-stage vulvar cancers

-For very large vulvar tumors, radiation therapy is often combined with concurrent low-dose chemotherapy before surgery to shrink the tumor to avoid removing the entire vulva and to decrease how much tissue is removed.
+For very large vulvar tumors, radiation therapy is often combined with low-dose chemotherapy to shrink the tumor before surgery.
 This is called chemoradiation therapy.
+This treatment can help avoid the removal of the entire vulva and reduce how much tissue is removed.
 The chemotherapy is given at the same time as the radiation therapy.
-This treatment option is particularly important when the tumor involves the urethra or anus so that urinary and bowel function can be preserved.
-Radiation therapy and chemotherapy are explained in detail below.
+This treatment option is very important when the tumor involves the urethra or anus so that urinary and bowel function can be preserved.
+Radiation therapy and chemotherapy are each explained in detail below.